Anton Maria Salvini: Biography

 He befriended Benedetto Menzini and Carlo Dati, who had also studied under Redi.
-With the support of Cardinal Leopoldo de Medici, in 1677 he was appointed professor of Greek language at the Florentine Accademia.
+With the support of Cardinal Leopoldo de Medici, in 1677 he was appointed professor of Greek language at the Studio Fiorentino.
 He was soon admitted as member of the prestigious Accademia della Crusca.
-In 1680, he took to the vestments of a secular abbott.
+In 1680, he took to the vestments of a secular abbot.
 He became a prolific translator of Greco-Roman classics.

 On his death, his library and documents were left to the Biblioteca Riccardiana.
 Among Salvini's pupils were Antonio Francesco Gori and Giovanni Lami.
 Salvinia, a genus of floating fern commemorates his name.